AcademySoftwareFoundation/openexr/GOVERNANCE.md

 ## Contributors

-The OpenEXR project grows and thrives from assistance from Contributors.
-Contributors include anyone in the community that submits code, documentation, or other technical artifacts to the project.
-However, such contributions must be approved by a project Committer before they become a part of the project.
+The OpenEXR project grows and thrives from assistance from contributors.
+A contributor is anyone in the community who submits code, bug fixes, documentation, or other technical artifacts to the project.
+However, such contributions must be approved by a project committer before they become a part of the project.

-Anyone can be a Contributor.
+Anyone can be a contributor.
 You need no formal approval from the project, beyond the legal forms.

 ### How to Become a Contributor